Art Therapy for Trauma

 Our therapists are registered art therapists (ATR / ATR-BC) and licensed creative arts therapists (LCAT).
 That credential matters: it means we practice trauma-informed art therapy as a clinical specialty — not art-as-self-care.
 Here's why that distinction matters for trauma specifically.

 A lot of people who land on this page have already done talk therapy.
 Sometimes years of it.
 They can describe what happened.
 They can name the patterns.
-And they're still flinching at the same things.
+And yet they're still flinching at the same things.
 That's not a failure of effort or insight.
 Trauma is stored in the body and in non-verbal memory — places where language can't fully reach.
 When the words have been worn smooth from re-telling, the work has to move into a different channel.
 Art therapy gives you that channel.

 Art therapy can feel weird at first.
 So can EMDR.
 Both are worth it.